noppanut15/depthviz/README.md

 <p align="center"><picture><source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/noppanut15/depthviz/main/assets/step3-dark-v2.jpeg" width="500px"><img src="https://raw.githubusercontent.com/noppanut15/depthviz/main/assets/step3-light-v2.jpeg" width="500px" title="integrate overlays with your footage" /></picture></p>

-Import the generated **depth overlay** video and **time overlay** video (if used) into your preferred video editing software.
-Combine them with your original dive footage.
-Remove the background color if needed.
+Import the generated **depth overlay** and **time overlay** (if used) into your video editing software.
+Remove the background color.
 Adjust position of the overlays to suit your video style.

-> [Watch this short tutorial](https://www.youtube.com/watch?v=ZggKrWk98Ag) on how to import an overlay video in CapCut Desktop.
+> [🎓 Watch a quick tutorial](https://www.youtube.com/watch?v=ZggKrWk98Ag): How to import overlays in CapCut.

 > [!TIP]
-> **Chroma Keying**: If you want to remove the background color from the overlay video, you can use the [chroma key](https://en.wikipedia.org/wiki/Chroma_key) effect in your video editor.
-You can use the `--bg-color` option to set the background color to match your video editor's chroma key color. `--bg-color green` is a common choice.
+> **🎨 Chroma Keying**: If you want to remove the background color from the overlay, use the [chroma key](https://en.wikipedia.org/wiki/Chroma_key) effect in your video editor.
+You can use the `--bg-color` option to set the background color to match your video editor's chroma key color.
+Using `--bg-color green` is a common choice.

 <div align="right">